 - Add shrimp, clams, corn, potatoes, celery and carrots

-- Cook on low for 4-5 hours or until potatoes and celery are soft
+- Cook on high for 4-5 hours (6-8 hours low) or until potatoes and celery are soft

 - The last 30 minutes or once chowder is done, use corn starch and water to thicken the broth if desired.
 I didn't have corn starch so I mixed 1/2 cup flour with 1 cup warm water and thickened broth slightly buy slowly pouring flour mixture into crock pot.
 I prefer corn starch but flour will do the trick as well.
 Follow the directions on the corn starch box to get the thickness you desire.